Victor-Palha/Api-Restful-ts/README.md

     ```

 * Now we gonna create others constants to create erros files
-    * We going to use one method from Winston called `transports`.
+    * We going to use one method from Winston named `transports`.
     * This transports are to create files from erros, we can organize ours erros by folders if we want.
     ```ts
     const transports = [